flammie/flammie.github.io/duolingo.markdown

 This is my method for learning languages, has worked with: *German* and *Norwegian (Bokmål)*, both of these courses are good quality.

-1. Use desktop version
 1. Use keyboard, not word bank
 1. ~~Read the hints / grammar~~ Duolingo has removed most of the grammar notes and hints in 2023
 1. Set goals and stick to them (50 xp per day, 14+ streak) if you need to rest use amulets instead of toxic mobile gaming style *checkin to do 1 xp to keep streak* bs that's no good for your learning